bolek42/bolek42.github.io/sca/openssl.md

 ![alt tag](images/dell-mul-2048-mean.jpg)

 One advantage to Differential Poweranalysis is, that it can be easily adopted to data with a higher dimension.
-In this case Differential power analysis is directly performed on the spectrogram, that reveals the location of sidechannel leakage in time and frequency domain.
+In this case Differential power analysis is directly performed on the spectrogram, that reveals the location of side-channel leakage in time and frequency domain.

 The following image shows a DPA on the spectrogram of multiplications, wheras arg are two different numbers lower than N.
 No obvious differences can be observed.